crt25/collimator/docs/scratch/scratch.md

 Because the workspace change updates we use for the block config are not in sync with the DOM elements, we instead rely on a DOM mutation observer for adding and removing the freeze buttons to the workspace stacks.

-In addition, we also have a small code snippet in the workspace update listener that removes entries from the CRT config whenever a block is deleted.
+In addition, we also have a small code snippet in the workspace update listener that removes entries from the ClassMosaic config whenever a block is deleted.

 When the blocks are frozen in Edit mode, we need to change the behavior of the npm module `scratch-blocks` to either prevent block prepends and appends ("frozen" state), or only block prepends ("appendable" state).
 To avoid forking the entire project, we instead use a tiny patch file modifying the installed dependency.